Pixabay© Pixabay

 New Zealand Great Walks

-Queenstown is also the gateway to New Zealand’s Great Walks, the Routeburn Track and the Milford Track (check out the review on New Zealand Sorted).
+Queenstown is also the gateway to New Zealand’s Great Walks, the Routeburn Track and the Milford Track.
 Transport companies operating from Queenstown can transport you to and from these multi-day hikes in Fiordland National Park.

 Check out the 15 Best Walks in Queenstown for more walking and hiking trails.